legal resources necessary to hold negligent facilities accountable.

-Elderly patients often face a higher risk for abuse as they're seen as defenseless and unable to speak out about what's going on around them.
-Unfortunately, this makes it all too easy for nursing home staff members to mistreat patients with impunity.
+Elderly patients often face a higher risk for nursing home neglect as they're seen as defenseless and unable to speak out about what's happening around them.
+Unfortunately, it makes it all too easy for nursing home employees to mistreat patients with impunity.

-Nursing home abuse can take a terrible toll on those who suffer from it, identified in wrongful death lawsuit cases.
+Nursing home negligence can take a terrible toll on those it harms.

 It's even known to cause wrongful death in some nursing home abuse cases.
 Because victims fall into depression or lose the will to live, they struggle to cope with the daily torment of negligent staff members and other nursing home residents.

 The elderly population is often the victim of nursing home abuse.
-If an abusive caregiver has injured you or a loved one in your nursing home facility, then contact our experienced attorney at Nursing Home Law Center to discuss your legal options.
+If an abusive caregiver has injured you or a loved one in your nursing home, contact an experienced nursing home abuse lawyer at Nursing Home Law Center, LLC, to discuss your legal options.

-We are committed to holding negligent long-term care facilities, including assisted living facility, accountable for poor care that results in a resident injury or death.
-Our team can file a nursing home lawsuit to recover compensation for your family members' pain, physical health problems and medical expenses.
+Our legal team is committed to holding negligent long-term care facilities, including assisted living facilities, accountable for poor care resulting in a resident's injury or death, with all the applicable nursing home laws.

-Call our law firm at (800) 926-7565 (toll-free phone call) or use the contact form today to schedule a free consultation that will commence the legal process.
+Call a nursing home abuse attorney at (800) 926-7565 (toll-free phone call) or use the contact form today to schedule a free consultation to commence the nursing home litigation process.

 The Basics of Elder Abuse

 Elder abuse is a crime that often goes unnoticed.
 It can be hard to spot the common signs of nursing home abuse cases, but it can happen in all relationships between older and younger people.